Auction Tips

 University auctions are a powerful tool for fundraising, engaging alumni, and making the most of outdated resources.
-If you're a higher education professional, understanding the ins and outs of university auctions is key to maximizing their success.
-Whether you’re looking to raise funds for scholarships, strengthen relationships with alumni, or manage surplus goods, university auctions offer exciting ways to achieve your goals.
+If you're a higher education professional, understanding the ins and outs of auctions is key to maximizing their success.
+For bidders, university auctions provide a unique opportunity to acquire valuable items, from historical memorabilia to specialized lab equipment, often for a fraction of their market value.

 Whether you're a university staff member or someone looking to score deals, we’ve got answers to your questions.
 This guide breaks down the basics of university auctions and how to engage with them.